 One of the hottest late spring patterns includes shallow water and lots of jigs.
-Shallow rocks, weeds, and sand are where it’s at where you go depends on what’s available.
-Drifting shallow sand and weed patches with lighter jigs tipped with shiner minnows is standard operating procedure for most of the early season catch, especially in northern Minnesota.
-Light jigs like an 1/8oz Northland Vegas Jig tipped with a smaller spot-tail shiner is about all you need to put fish in the boat.
+Shallow rocks, weeds, and sand are where it’s at where you go depending on what’s available.
+Drifting shallow sand and weed patches with lighter jigs tipped with shiner minnows is the standard operating procedure for most of the early season catch, especially in northern Minnesota.
+Light jigs like a 1/8oz Northland Vegas Jig tipped with a smaller spot-tail shiner are about all you need to put fish in the boat.
 The Vegas Jig has a long shank hook that you can run through the mouth of the minnow, out the gill, and back up the side exposing the point of the hook.
-This method allows the minnow to run upright and gets the hook back further on the minnow which means better hook setting.
-With a nice light breeze you can cast the bait out and let it drag making sure though that you’re getting to the bottom.
+This method allows the minnow to run upright and gets the hook back further on the minnow which means a better hook setting.
+With a nice light breeze, you can cast the bait out and let it drag making sure that you’re getting to the bottom.
 A slight snap forward and a drop back is about all the action you need and should produce if you’re on fish.
 If you’re not getting hit you’re probably not on ‘em and a locational change might be in order.
 It might be deeper, shallower, or even another part of the lake, but sticking it out where it isn’t happening won’t help you put together a decent fish dinner.

 Rocks can be worked with the same light jig and minnow presentation but only if you can do it without constantly hanging up.
-Bigger rocks and boulders can be real jig eaters and you might have change up tactics to be successful.
+Bigger rocks and boulders can be real jig eaters and you might have changed up tactics to be successful.
 Anchoring and using slip bobbers is a super effective method for working the heavy stuff and originated on Mille Lacs where there are tons of rocks and plenty of walleyes.
 You can use a light jig tipped with a shiner or maybe a leech (especially if you’re fishing Mille Lacs) and suspend it below a float like Northland Tackle’s Lite-Bite Slip Bobber with a brass-eye grommet that won’t cut and will allow you’re line to slide through smoothly and get your bait to the proper depth every time.